Forensics Adapter: Unleashing CLIP for Generalizable Face Forgery Detection: Experiments

 \subsection{Ablation Studies on Forensics Adapter++}

+{\textbf{Effect of Textual Modality.} This section examines the contribution of textual modality in ForAda++.
+As shown in Table~\ref{tab:tt}, \emph{w/o text} denotes the variant without textual modality, \emph{w/ text (shared prompts)} employs the unified prompts “A photo of a real face.” and “A photo of a fake face.” for real and fake samples, respectively, while \emph{w/ text (region-aware prompts)} uses the region-aware prompt design adopted in the main experiments.
+Compared with \emph{w/o text}, introducing shared prompts leads to only marginal performance changes, suggesting that the auxiliary text branch preserves model stability but that such simple prompts provide limited semantic guidance.
+In contrast, region-aware prompts consistently outperform the other variants on most challenging datasets, indicating that finer-grained textual semantics better guide the model’s attention to localized forged regions. }

+{\textbf{Effect of the Masking Strategy.} This section examines whether the masking strategy remains necessary in ForAda++.
+Specifically, we consider two variants based on the binary mask $B$: \emph{w/ $B$ (face region)}, where patches containing facial regions are assigned 1 and all other patches are assigned 0, and \emph{w/ $B$ (forged region)}, where patches containing forged regions are assigned 1 and all other patches are assigned 0.
+As shown in Table~\ref{tab:bb}, both variants of the masking strategy lead to performance degradation.
+We attribute this to the denser supervision in ForAda++, which already provides sufficient spatial focus, making the additional masking strategy unnecessary.
+Accordingly, we omit the masking strategy in ForAda++. }

 \textbf{Threshold $\nu$ on whether Facial Region Is Manipulated.} We study the impact of the threshold $\nu$ used to determine whether a facial region $\mathcal{R}_i$ is manipulated.
-Specifically, we evalute threshold values of 0.10, 0.15, 0.20, and 0.40 respectively.
-A higher threshold indicates that a region is viewed as fake only when it exhibits more discrepancies from the original, while a lower threshold makes a region regarded as fake more readily.
+Specifically, we {evaluate} threshold values of 0.10, 0.15, 0.20, and 0.40.
+A higher threshold indicates that a region is viewed as fake only when it exhibits more discrepancies from the original, while a lower threshold makes a region more likely to be regarded as fake.
 Therefore, selecting an appropriate threshold requires balancing sensitivity and specificity.
-As reported in Table~\ref{tab:threshold}, the best performance is achieved with a moderate threshold of $\nu = 0.15$, aligning with the our initial analysis.
+As reported in Table~\ref{tab:threshold}, the best performance is achieved with a moderate threshold of $\nu = 0.15$, aligning with {our} initial analysis.